konatalarpbsd/linear-os/README.md

 You need to compile both qemu-system-aarch64(Main OS) and qemu-system-microblazeel(for PMUFW) and use SystemC to run those qemus with remote-port and emulate Programmable Logic, etc.

+Im broke to buy xlnx-zcu102😐😐😐 so im currently testing it on qemu amd fork with systemc/verilator

 Currently building bootrom(also called loader) which is replacement for fsbl